-The strategy that only enters an arrangement when its partner is considered good, and (only and always) cooperates in arrangements, aka \textbf{r}eputation observant \textbf{a}rrangement upholder, or 'RA', is the most successful strategy in our investigation (result 2a).
-However, it is not risk dominant against some nicer and/or naiver strategies, in particular those who are always willing to commit and either always cooperate or at least always cooperate in arrangements.
+The strategy that only enters an arrangement when its partner is considered good, and that cooperates only in arrangements, aka \textbf{R}eputation observant \textbf{A}rrangement upholder, or 'RA', is the most successful strategy in our investigation (Result 'Strats1' in Figure \ref{fig3a}).
+However, it is not risk dominant against some nicer and/or naive strategies, in particular those who are always willing to commit, and either always cooperate (1+) or at least always cooperate in arrangements (1A).
 Therefore, RA cannot maintain a stable, homogeneous state.
-Instead, it coexists with significant proportions of other cooperative strategies (result 2b).
-These in turn invite a yet smaller, proportion of faker strategies, which enter arrangements but do not uphold them.
-The most successful fakers are those who also care about reputation and only enter arrangements with good players (result 2c).
+Instead, it coexists with significant proportions of these other cooperative strategies (Result 'Strats2').
+They in turn invite a yet smaller proportion of faker strategies, which enter arrangements but do not uphold them.
+The most successful fakers are those who also care about reputation and only enter arrangements with trustworthy players (R-, Result 'Strats3').